Clare Bates: Reintroduction (2008)

-In September 2007, an official BBC press report announced that actress Gemma Bissix had agreed to reprise the role of Clare, ten years after her initial departure.
+In September 2007, an official BBC press report announced that actress would reprise the role of Clare ten years after her initial departure.
 Bissix was approached about returning by the executive producer of EastEnders, Diederick Santer, following her successful stint as soap villain Clare Devine in Channel 4's Hollyoaks.
 Commenting on her reintroduction, Bissix has said, "To be able to reprise the role of Clare, who I played when I was a child, is such a great compliment.
 It's fantastic to grab something that once was and try and develop it into something different.
 I'm loving every minute."
-Clare Bates made her reappearance on-screen on 1 February 2008 — in her first scene she was thrown out of the back of a car by her lover, the CEO of a big company.
+Bissix made her reappearance as Clare on 1 February 2008 — in her first scene, she was seen being thrown out of the back of a car by her lover, the CEO of a big company.